YourRoots Logo

 Children(s): Sonya Long, Sandy Long, Jack Long, Anne Long

-It was in 1907 that Walter Albert Long was born in Newbury, Berkshire, England, a child of Sidney Albert Long and Elizabeth "Eliza" Bristow.
-Walter Albert Long went on to marry Susie G. Kay and had children such as Sonya Long, Sandy Long, Jack Long and Anne Marie Long.
-Walter Albert Long was deceased by 1982 in Burlington, Halton Regional Municipality, Ontario, Canada.
+In 1907, Walter Albert Long entered the world in Newbury, Berkshire, England, born to Sidney Albert Long and Elizabeth "Eliza" Bristow.
+In 1911, Walter Albert Long resided in Reading, England.
+Walter Albert Long married Susie G. Kay, and had children including Sonya Long, Sandy Long, Jack Long, Anne Marie Long.
+Walter Albert Long passed away in 1982 in Burlington, Halton Regional Municipality, Ontario, Canada.

 Find more search results for Walter Long